 - You’re working with a book packager and have only developed a sample before going on submission

 If none of this applies to you or you’re just starting out with some fiction ideas, I’d urge you to forget the word “proposal” and work on your full manuscript.
 A large part of the writing craft is reaching the end and starting the revision process.
 There’s nothing like it.
-You learn more from finish and revising than you did from just writing the thing out.
+You learn more from finishing and revising than you did from just writing the thing out.